 The 12 Week Year: Building the Right Foundations

 The 12 Week Year concept/system is build on 8 success ingredients—3 principles and 5 disciplines—that are crucial for success in any area.
 We’ll briefly outside all 8 ingredients here.
-Do get more details from our full 14-page summary or The 12 Week Year book.
+Do get more details from our full 14-page summary.

 The 3 Core Principles